hashgraph/hedera-the-graph/envoy-auth-layer/README.md

 1. JSON Validation
 2. Token Extraction
+3. Token Hashing
-3. Payload Params Extraction
+4. Payload Params Extraction
-3. Token Validation (using both Postgres or Redis)
+5. Token Validation using Postgres
-4. Proxy Routing Configuration (using EnvoyProxy itself)
+6. Proxy Routing Configuration (using EnvoyProxy itself)

 it includes a Dockerfile for building the image and a docker-compose file for running the container.